Patents: Synthetic Cannabidiol

 Pharmacol., 1991, 40: 547).
 Therefore an enantiopure product is

-cannabis sativa or indica is a very time consuming and expensive
+from cannabis sativa or indica is a very time consuming and

-more synthetically produced under the name dronabinol.
-This is
+more and more synthetically produced under the name dronabinol.

-either done in a partially synthetic way by conversion of the
+This is either done in a partially synthetic way by conversion

-as described in EP 2842933 Bl.
-Different cannabinoid compounds and
+synthetic as described in EP 2842933 Bl.
+Different cannabinoid

-methods for their manufacture are known io from the prior art.
+compounds and methods for their manufacture are known io from

-cannabidivarin for the first time and propose a synthesis
+145-7) describe cannabidivarin for the first time and propose a

-analogous to the one by Petrzilka et al. (Hel- vetica Chimica
+synthesis analogous to the one by Petrzilka et al. (Hel- vetica

-describe the synthesis of cannabidivarin in small scale as
+4, 11975) describe the synthesis of cannabidivarin in small

-condensation of divarin with para- menthadienol.
-The synthesis in
+scale as condensation of divarin with para- menthadienol.
+The

-dried CH2C12, saturated with PTSA, however, is not very selec-
+synthesis in dried CH2C12, saturated with PTSA, however, is not

-tive and the resulting products are obtained at uneconomical
+very selec- tive and the resulting products are obtained at

 delta-1-tetrahydrocannabivarol) is gener- ated the same way at